samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Parts of a Trap

-The description of a trap includes the following parts after the trap’s name:
+The description of a trap includes the following parts after the trap's name:

 **Severity and Levels.** A trap is designated as a nuisance or as deadly for characters of certain levels.
 A nuisance trap is unlikely to kill or seriously harm characters of the indicated levels, whereas a deadly trap can grievously damage characters of the indicated levels.

 **Trigger.** Traps are often set to go off when a creature enters an area or touches an object.
 Examples of triggers include stepping on a pressure plate, crossing a trip wire, turning a doorknob, or using the wrong key in a lock.

 **Duration.** Some traps have durations expressed in rounds, minutes, or hours.
 Others specify that their effects last until the trap is destroyed or dispelled.
-If a trap’s duration is instantaneous, its effect is resolved instantly.
+If a trap's duration is instantaneous, its effect is resolved instantly.

-Use caution when introducing a trap to characters of a level lower than the trap’s level range.
+Use caution when introducing a trap to characters of a level lower than the trap's level range.
 A trap that is a nuisance at one level range could be deadly to characters of a lower level range.

 ### Example Traps